isomerpages/moe-ssrc/projects-awarded/thematic-grant/_posts/2025-05-09-post-Mitigating AI–Driven Information Disorder via a Fit–Based Framework.md

 </li>
 <li>
 <p>Construct a vector-based model to quantify four types of informational
-fits (demand–feature, feature– capability, within-demand, and demand–capability) and their effects on identification performance; and</p>
+fits (demand–feature, feature–capability, within-demand, and demand–capability)
+and their effects on identification performance; and</p>
 </li>
 <li>